 Gender equality in Europe: progress or retreat?

-This policy debate marks the final event of the EURIGHT project, which consists of a consortium of five cities and aims to raise awareness about the Charter of Fundamental Rights of the European Union (EU Charter) and engage people in the construction of a strong European Union through the knowledge of the European instruments and their connection with citizenship.
-The tools used to achieve these objectives are a training course on the EURIGHT platform, citizen debates organized in the cities of the project partners (Alba Iulia, Genoa, Nurnberg, Gijon and Brussels), and the dissemination of information on citizens’ fundamental rights and how they can act to protect them.
+This policy debate marked the final event of the EURIGHT project, led by a consortium of five cities (Alba Iulia in Romania, Genoa in Italy, Gijón in Spain, and Nurnberg in Germany).
+The objectives of the EURIGHT project were to raise awareness about the Charter of Fundamental Rights of the European Union (EU Charter) and engage people in the construction of a strong European Union through the knowledge of the European instruments and their connection with citizenship.

 Our events include photos, audio and video recording that we might use for promotional purposes.
 By registering, you give your permission to use your image.
 Should you have any questions, please contact us.